 When a journalist needs a source, they often turn to Help a Reporter Out (HARO) to look for experts in a given field.
 Huge media outlets like The New York Times, The Wall Street Journal, and Reuters turn to HARO for sources, and connecting with journalists from these publications can get your name and your business out there in a big way.

 Yelp is often the to-go place for consumers looking for a particular good or service.
 Yelp’s reach is wide—you can find everything from hair salons to hardware stores to taco trucks reviewed on the site.
-And with over 100 million users on any given month, that’s a lot of people who could stumble across your business!
+And with over 100 million reviews and counting, you can be sure that more than a few users will stumble across your business!

 There are lots of industry-specific review sites that you can put to work for your business.
 For restaurant owners, there’s the old stalwart OpenTable, plus newer platforms like Resy and Reserve.
 Those in the home, yard, auto, and health businesses have Angie’s List.
 Focusing on an industry-specific site allows you to be found by those who are searching specifically for the goods or services you offer.

 As a baseline, every company should create a Facebook page.
 They’re free to make, and with Facebook’s unmatched reach, it’s a vital tool in any company’s online marketing kit.

 Facebook advertising is the next step.
 With the Ads Manager tool, you can tailor your advertising based on your target audience, budget, and objectives.
 Once your ads are up and running, you get access to detailed metrics that reflect the effectiveness of your campaign so that you can tweak your efforts.